Using Deshaker Image Stabilization for Bicycle Video

 Testing for rolling shutter

-The still-frame values in the rolling shutter formula serve only to make a correction if the vertical line in the test shot was not precisely vertical -- so, draw a right angle across a horizontal line in the image you are measuring from, and carry it to the top and bottom of the screen to simulate the locations of the top and bottom of a still frame.
+Draw a right angle across a horizontal line in the image you are measuring from, and carry it to the top and bottom of the screen to simulate the locations of the top and bottom of a still frame.
 A sheet of paper conveniently has square corners and can be used to derive the vertical line from the horizontal.
-The horizontal and vertical lines should cross near the center of the screen, to avoid geometric errors caused by the lens itself, and especially if it is a fisheye lens.
+The vertical and horizontal lines should cross near the center of the screen, to avoid geometric errors, especially with a fisheye lens.

 Lenses and Geometric Distortion